“Having high blood pressure

 DotS the definition of HBP may vary.
 The British Heart Foundation’s (BHF) definition is:

-“High blood pressure is medically known as hypertension.
-It means your blood pressure is consistently too high and means that your heart has to work harder to pump blood around your body”.3
+“The medical term for high blood pressure is ‘hypertension’, and it means your blood pressure is always too high.
+This means your heart is working harder when pumping blood around your body”.3

 Blood Pressure Numbers